j0nahland/netherdeep/content/1netherdeep/Mechanics/Ruidium.md

 - [[-Natsumi]] will remember Leylas using Ruidium as metamagic when [[-Karzepp]] uses
 - Corrupting elements make things easy like crazy women
 - set Ruidium DC's based on different metamagic - also effects amount to consume for metamagic.
-- releases memories of past lives when consumed
 - Cooking with Ruidium???

 ###### Signs of Corruption